Introducing… The First Family Series!

 Nick smiled and nodded at their code for the clothes Scotty wore when he accompanied Nick to official events—khaki pants, navy blazer, dress shirt and tie.
 Nick got up and headed for the door.

 He turned back to his son.

 “How about Mom?”

-“Are we bringing the Littles too?”
+“Are we bringing the Littles?”

-“We’re going to have them stay here with Elijah for now.
+“They’re asleep, so we’re going to have them stay here with Elijah for now.
 I think it would be confusing and upsetting for them until we have time to explain what’s happening.”

 “That’s a good call.”

+Nick smiled at his adorable son.
 “Glad you agree.
 I’m going to tell Elijah.
 Hurry up and get ready, okay?”

 Nick grinned.
 “Thanks, bud.
 That means the world to me.
 We’ll get through it.
 Like I told Mom, nothing that really matters will change.
 As long as we’re all together, we can handle whatever comes our way.”

 “I guess we’re gonna find out if that’s true.
 Thanks for getting me up.
 Mom was right—I never would’ve forgiven you if you hadn’t.”